NOAA-OWP/noah-owp-modular/modules/surface_bmi/docs/bmi_implementation_about.md

 ### 6) Update the BMI Functions Part II

+#### Finalize Function
 We next add a `cleanup()` subroutine in `NoahMPSurfaceModule.f90`, which is called by the BMI `finalize` function.
 For Noah-MP-Surface, `cleanup()` closes the output file and that's it.

+#### Model Time Functions
 The next five BMI functions (`get_start_time` through `get_time_units`) all deal with model time.
 BMI functions consider start, end, and current time as `double precision` variables, so we add a `domain%time_dbl` var to `initialize_from_file()`.
 The non-BMI Noah-MP-Surface tracks time with a `real` variable.

+#### Model Run (Update) Functions
 After the time functions comes the implementation of the all-important `update` function, which controls the execution of Noah-MP-Surface through the `advance_in_time()` and `solve_noahmp()` subroutines in `NoahMPSurfaceModule.f90`.
 The former subroutine advances the integer time step by 1 and the double precision time by the change in time per time step (DT, in seconds).
 The latter subroutine includes all the previously driver-level code that reads in one time step of forcing data and then runs the model for one time step.
 For Noah-MP-Surface, this is done through the calling of various subroutines.

 The `update_until` function currently allows the execution of n integer time steps through the `update` function, but we have not yet implemented the fractional time step functionality.

+#### Spatial Info Functions
 The next functions (`get_var_grid` through `get_grid_nodes_per_face`) correspond to the spatial discretization of Noah-MP-Surface and its input/output variables.
 Because we have implemented only a simple 1D driver, we followed the BMI specification for the "scalar" spatial discretization.
 Functions that rely on different spatial discretizations return `BMI_FAILURE` at this point as they are not valid for our current implementation.

+#### Variable Info Functions
+Subsequent BMI functions deal with variable information (`get_var_type`, `get_var_units`, `get_var_itemsize`, `get_var_nbytes`).
+For the first two functions, we specified the Fortran type (currently all vars are `real`) and SI unit (e.g., "K" for `SFCTMP`) for each input and output variable.
+The latter two functions automatically compute the number of bytes each variable occupies in memory.
+Because we have a 1D implementation of Noah-MP-Surface presently, `get_var_itemsize` and `get_var_nbytes` return the same value.
+The `get_var_location` functions returns where a variable is located within its spatial discretization.
+By default, we set this to return "node" for all vars.

+#### Variable Get and Set Value Functions
+The last BMI functions we implemented were `get_value` and `set_value`, which allow the user to access a specified variable's value and change it, respectively.
+In Fortran BMI, there are specific `get_value_*` and `set_value_*` functions for different variable types: `integer`, `float` or `real`, and `double`.
+These are then grouped into generic `get_value` and `set_value` procedures that can access values for the three variable types.
+(All current input/output vars are `real` variables, so only the `*_float` functions are implemented.)
+For these functions to work, we provided where in the structure of the derived `noahmp_type` they are located (e.g., "SFCTMP" can be found at `this%model%forcing%sfctmp`).
+We implemented these functions for all input and output vars.

+#### Other Functions
+We have not implemented the `get_value_ptr` or the `get_value_at_indices` and `set_value_at_indices` functions.
+These require variables to have the `pointer` or `target` attribute in Fortran.
+None of our variable have these attributes, and it would require a rewriting of the Noah-MP-Surface code to do so.

+### 7) Running Noah-MP-Surface with BMI

+To build and run the BMI-enabled version of Noah-MP-Surface, please see the [README](https://github.com/NOAA-OWP/noah-mp-modular/tree/main/modules/surface_bmi).

+## References
+Hutton, E. W. h, Piper, M. D., and Tucker, G. E.: The Basic Model Interface 2.0: A standard interface for coupling numerical models in the geosciences, J. Open Source Softw., 5, 2317, <https://doi.org/10.21105/joss.02317>, 2020.

+Peckham, S. D., Hutton, E. W. H., and Norris, B.: A component-based approach to integrated modeling in the geosciences: The design of CSDMS, Comput.
+Geosci., 53, 3–12, <https://doi.org/10.1016/j.cageo.2012.04.002>, 2013.